AaronRamsden/UCMatlabToolbox/README.md

 # UCMatlabToolbox

-_A Matlab Unit Commitment Toolbox for Future Grid Modelling for Educational and Research Purposes_
+_A Matlab Unit Commitment Toolbox for Future Grid Modeling for Educational and Research Purposes_

 Aaron Ramsden & Gregor Verbi&#269;